Panic & Anxiety

 Anxiety orients us to danger and prepares our bodies to either challenge or escape it.
 Anxiety can also motivate us to take action, such as when we realise we have an important deadline, and it can give us a bit of a thrill, such as when we ride a roller coaster or play a fast-paced competitive game.
 Most people feel anxious or scared sometimes, but if it's affecting your life there are things you can try that may help.
 Please utilise the resources on this page to learn more about panic and anxiety.

-Try our online group.
+Try our online worry and anxiety group.
 This is a free 6 week course to along with the accompany workbooks: